GassaFM/interpr/README.md

 Then follows a section on [syntax](#syntax) with formal definitions.
 After that, it discusses command-line [invocation](#invocation) and options.

+Grab a Windows executable, or the source code, in the [releases](https://github.com/GassaFM/interpr/releases) section.

 ## Example

 ### Example Problem